spiceai/docs/spiceaidocs/content/en/reference/Spicepod/_index.md

 title: 'Manifest syntax for Spicepods'
 linkTitle: 'Spicepod specification'
 weight: 60
-description: 'Detailed documentation on the Spicepod manifest syntax'
+description: 'Detailed documentation on the Spicepod manifest syntax (spicepod.yaml)'
 ---

-## About YAML syntax for Spicepod manifests
+## About YAML syntax for Spicepod manifests (spicepod.yaml)

-Spicepod manifests use YAML syntax and must end in a `.yaml` or `.yml` file extension.
+Spicepod manifests use YAML syntax and must be named `spicepod.yaml` or `spicepod.yml`.
 If you're new to YAML and want to learn more, see "[Learn YAML in Y minutes](https://learnxinyminutes.com/docs/yaml/)."

 Spicepod manifest files are stored in the root directory of your application code.

 ## `name`

 The name of the Spicepod.

-If `name` is omitted, it is set to the name of the YAML file excluding the extension.

 ## `params`